fiware-docker/docker-container-service/docs/userguide/docker-cli.md

 Once you prepare your docker client as described in the user guide's [Quick Start](./user-guide.md##Quick Start) you can use the [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/).
 We support docker 1.10.3 and above.

-All the commands to manage your containers are supported.
+Most of the commands to manage your containers are supported.
 But they are limited to containers that belonging to the tenant specified in your config.json file.
 For instance, ps will only list containers belonging to the specified tenant.

 These docker cli commands are supported:

 - attach
 - create (see flag restrictions below)
 - diff
+- cp
 - exec
 - inspect
 - kill
 - logs
-- network connect ?
+- network connect (currently not supported but we are working on it)
-- network create ?
+- network create (currently not supported but we are working on it)
-- network disconnect ?
+- network disconnect(currently not supported but we are working on it)
-- network inspect ?
+- network inspect (currently not supported but we are working on it)
-- network ls ?
+- network ls (currently not supported but we are working on it)
-- network rm ?
+- network rm (currently not supported but we are working on it)
 - pause
 - port
 - ps
-- pull
+- pull (currently not supported but we are working on it)
-- rename
+- rename (currently not supported but we are working on it)
 - restart
 - rm
-- rmi
 - run (see flag restrictions below)
 - search
 - start
 - stats
 - stop
 - top
+- update
 - unpause
 - version
-- volume create  (note: only the default driver is currently supported)
+- volume create  (currently not supported but we are working on it)
-- volume inspect
+- volume inspect (currently not supported but we are working on it)
-- volume ls
+- volume ls (currently not supported but we are working on it)
-- volume rm
+- volume rm (currently not supported but we are working on it)
-- wait
+- wait (currently not supported but we are working on it)

 These docker run flags are supported, but there may be some restrictions:

 - a, attach
 - d, detach
-- e, env  (note affinity and constraints are suppoted) dock
+- e, env  (note affinity and constraints are suppoted)
 - entrypint
 - expose
 - hostname